onox/orka/docs/rendering/windows-devices.md

 The default implementation of `On_Close` always returns `True`.

-## Drag-and-drop
+## Drag and drop

-To implement drag-and-drop, a complicated dance of callbacks and subprogram calls must be performed.
+To support dragging and droppping objects on a window, a complicated dance of callbacks and subprogram calls must be performed.
 Two procedures must be overridden, `On_Drag` and `On_Drop`.

 ### Dragging